In latest demonstration of Russian influence, Trump puts a Czar in charge of our border

 Yeah, for a country that pledges allegiance to the flag of liberty and justice for all every day, folks love to pull out the totalitarian symbols whenever they want to “get tough” on anything - and for some reason, it’s always a “Czar.”

 Well, Trump wants a Border Czar now, and well, great.
 Trump even knows who he wants, Thomas Homan.
 The irony, tragedy, or farce, take your pick, is that his selection does not harken back to late 19th Century autocracy so much as the human rights disaster our immigration system was before Trump took office and made it even worse.
-Yeah, he is pulling from Obama’s team for the hard-liner .
+Yeah, he is pulling from Obama’s team for the hard-liner he wants.
 Let that sink in.

 Homan has a controversial reputation.
 Under his leadership, border arrests during the Obama administration surged.
 In 2016, The Washington Post began a profile of Homan: “Thomas Homan deports people.
 And he’s really good at it.”